 Thorngate Churcher Trust maintains a long standing continuous improvement programme.
 This means at Russell Churcher Court we are always looking to improve the quality of our care, the standard of the training we provide for staff, our compliance with regulatory requirements and the experience we offer the families and loved ones of our residents.

-We regularly detail the improvements we have achieved, and the ones we are planning, in our annual report, copies of which are freely available from the administration office at Clare House and here on the website in our Document Library (see the link at the top of every page).
+We regularly detail the improvements we have achieved, and the ones we are planning, in our annual report, copies of which are freely available from the administration office at Clare House and here on the website in our Document Library (see the green 'View our publications' clickable link across every page).

 As a registered provider of residential care, Russell Churcher Court is subject to the regulatory oversight of the Care Quality Commission (CQC) which, as the independent regulator of health and social care in England, maintains a regime of rigorous inspections.
 As a result of the findings of our most recent CQC inspection of Russell Churcher Court, held on 14 November 2016, we are currently enhancing our continuous improvement programme with a series of additional initiatives.